-Even before 2020, cloud services such as storage, online collaborative tools, and video conferencing were becoming mainstream in K-12 education.
+Even before 2020, cloud services such as storage, online collaborative tools, and video conferencing were becoming mainstream in K-12 education, leading to emergence of hybrid learning.
 The COVID-19 situation simply accelerated this trend, transforming many traditional learning environments into hybrid classrooms.
 Here we have an opportunity to get a good thing from a bad situation.
 All of these technologies carry many benefits for teachers, students, parents, and organizations such as school districts.
 Thanks to virtual participation, teachers find inviting experts into classes much easier than before.
 Guest speakers don’t need to travel to a school if speaking over video conference for an hour is possible.
 Students gain priceless expert knowledge, teachers are rewarded with a more competent student body.

 The omnipresent cloud helps student collaboration since projects are available round the clock, not just during school hours.
 Students may work together even when not in the same physical space, which is the entire point of online learning.
 In addition to more and improved collaboration, preservation gets a huge boon from new ed tech.
 With digital tools it’s a lot easier to record classes for future reference and store class materials without the bulk and hassle of physical items.
 Teachers are quite famous for always lugging folders and books.
 Well, modern educational technology dispenses with all of that.